yazeed-01/yazeed-01/README.md

 <h1 align="center">Hi 👋, I'm Yazeed</h1>
-<h3 align="center">Software engineer with expertise in designing and implementing software architectures and patterns, as well as back-end development for mobile and web applications.
+<h3 align="center">Software engineer with expertise in designing and implementing software architectures and patterns, as well as back-end development for web applications.
 Currently in the design and coding phase.</h3>

 - 📫 How to reach me **yazeedam2004@gmail.com**